SupeRuier/awesome-active-learning/contents/AL_combinations.md

 Neural Machine Translation:
 - [Active Learning Approaches to Enhancing Neural Machine Translation [2020, EMNLP]](https://www.aclweb.org/anthology/2020.findings-emnlp.162.pdf): The first to do a large-scale study on actively training Transformer for NMT.
 - Active Learning for Massively Parallel Translation of Constrained Text into Low Resource Languages [2021, Arxiv]
+- Active Learning with Expert Advice for Real World MT[2022]

 Sequence Tagging:
 - [Active Learning for Sequence Tagging with Deep Pre-trained Models and Bayesian Uncertainty Estimates [2021]](https://arxiv.org/pdf/2101.08133.pdf)